-Since we are interested in the relation between the average seasonal evolution of the convective activity and the ISV, we will also have to define region with relatively homogeneous rainfall seasonal cycle.
-To this end, a simple regional index is computed using the daily OLR seasonal cycle averaged from years 1979 to 2004.
+Since we are interested in the relation between the average seasonal evolution of the convective activity and the ISV, we will also have to define a region with relatively homogeneous rainfall seasonal cycle.
+To this end, a simple regional index is computed using the daily OLR seasonal cycle averaged from years 1979-2004.
 For each 2.5° region, this OLR time series is used to determine the date of the strongest negative derivative that is expected to correspond to the date of the regional rainfall onset.
 If one considers that the monsoon onset corresponds to the setting of a large-scale circulation, this date should not be considered stricto sensu as a monsoon onset date (while this will be the case for some regions, as shown below).
-This derivative (Wm-2pentad-1) is estimated by the pentad-mean OLR difference between ±3 pentads (i.e. 30 days) relative to the considered day.
-For each 2.5° region, this approach define an "Average Rainfall Onset Date" (AROD) and an index of the abruptness of this rainfall onset called hereinafter the Average Rainfall Onset Intensity (AROI).
-An abrupt decrease in the average OLR signal means that there is a large and reproducible OLR decrease (i.e. rainfall onsets for this region occur close to a given calendar day each year) linked to the monsoon seasonal evolution.
-A threshold of -5 Wm-2pentad-1 is chosen because it well delineates the main monsoon area.
-Then, seven monsoon regions (represented on figure 2) with a relatively homogeneous AROD are selected to study in more detail the link between the ISV and the seasonal cycle.
+This derivative (W m^{-2} pentad-1) is estimated by the pentad-mean OLR difference between ± 3 pentads (i.e., 30 days) relative to the considered day.
+For each 2.5° region, this approach defines an "average rainfall onset date" (AROD) and an index of the abruptness of this rainfall onset called hereinafter the average rainfall onset intensity (AROI).
+An abrupt decrease in the average OLR signal means that there is a large and reproducible OLR decrease (i.e., rainfall onsets for this region occur close to a given calendar day each year) linked to the monsoon seasonal evolution.
+A threshold of -5 W m^{-2} pentad-1 is chosen because it delineates the main monsoon area well.
+Then, seven monsoon regions (represented in Fig. 2) with a relatively homogeneous AROD are selected for studying in more detail the link between the ISV and the seasonal cycle.